shabeebpm/Initial-Triage/ReadMe.txt

-This PowerShell script performs various tasks related to Microsoft Defender, system processes, network connections, and more.
+This PowerShell script collects various files from a live machine such as Microsoft Defender Event Logs, Defender Detection history, Quarantined files, PowerShell Console History, system processes, Console output, network connections, and more during the IR process.

 Below is a detailed explanation of each section: